Whether you own the trusty old AK-47 OR The notoriously jam-prone Glock 19,

 Most bore snakes are machine washable, so you can follow whatever instructions are included in the product.

-Just be sure not to wash them with your clothes, as gun cleaner, gunpowder, or other hazardous materials could transfer from the snake to your favorite shirt.
+Just be sure not to wash them with your clothes, as a gun cleaner, gunpowder, or other hazardous materials could transfer from the snake to your favorite shirt.

 You can also hand wash your bore snake in the field with water and a little gun cleaner.
 Just scrub down on the bristles or cleaning cloth until most of the grime is off.

-Using just plain soap and water to clean your bore snake is fine, just make sure to minimize the amount of water you get on your firearm and be sure to apply gun oil afterwards to prevent corrosion and rust.
+Using just plain soap and water to clean your bore snake is fine, just make sure to minimize the amount of water you get on your firearm and be sure to apply gun oil afterward to prevent corrosion and rust.